Ponsoda/geoprogramming-youtube/README.md

 Repository for the documents of the youtube channel [GeoProgramming](https://www.youtube.com/channel/UC_7I3M6gzL2Mkf6ZrccVDyw).

 ## About the project
+Creating short videos to help people to learn how to create easy maps with geopackages.

 ## First script with...Folium
 Getting started in Folium (in Python).
 In [this video](https://www.youtube.com/watch?v=1G8fKK6wvtk) we will see an easy script in python using Folium library.